trincio/pmaker/trunk/README.txt

 Likewise PHP should be configured with more than 30 MB in the parameter memory_limit.
 ProcessMaker ideally uses 120 MB in this parameter.
 See How to change the PHP "memory_limit" parameter for additional instructions.
+Magic quotes in php.ini must be in Off

 Installation
 ------------